-Audiokinetic's special implementation of Vorbis has been highly optimized for all platforms.
+Audiokinetic's special implementation of Vorbis is highly optimized for all platforms.

 A structure that defines the format of waveform-audio data for formats having more than two channels.
 To preserve the specific multi-channel configuration of a WAV file on input, you must define the channel information in the WAV header file as part of the channel mask of the WAVEFORMATEXTENSIBLE.